jkornelsen/team_progress/README.md

 # Team Progress Kit

-## Incremental + TTRPG
+## Overview

 Produce, interact, and explore, driven by storytelling and chance.
 Model ideas using descriptive text as building blocks.

 A good place to start is the pre-built quest **Bacon for Dinner.** If you're not a divergent thinker, you may still enjoy the **Rays** scenario, designed like a standard idler.

 The original idea behind this game was to be an *incremental-plus,* with roleplaying mechanics to provide the flexibility other idlers lack.
 Like, employees from a rival factory might suddenly attack with staplers.
+A lot of the scenarios ended up as primarily either incremental or RPG, so I included a progress type tag on the browse page.

 ## Right for you?